ABDIEL STANDARD TERMS

 22.7.
 Court Venue and Jurisdiction.
 All actions or proceedings arising out of, or related to, the Agreement will be brought only in an appropriate federal or state court in New York County, New York, and the parties hereby consent to the jurisdiction of such courts over themselves and the subject matter of such actions or proceedings.

 22.9.
 Entire Agreement.
-This Agreement and the Statement of Works constitute the entire agreement, and supersede any and all prior agreements, between the parties with respect to the Services, Deliverables, Consultant Proprietary Items, Client-Furnished Items and any other items provided or to be provided under this Agreement.
+This Agreement and any Statements of Work constitute the entire agreement and supersede any and all prior agreements between the parties with respect to the Services, Deliverables, Consultant Proprietary Items, Client-Furnished Items and any other items provided or to be provided under this Agreement.

 22.10.
 Interpretation.
 In this Agreement, unless the context otherwise requires:

 22.10.1. words expressed in the singular will include the plural and vice versa, and words expressed in the masculine will include the feminine and neutral genders and vice versa;